sabrinaaziz13/SabrinaAziz/README.md

 - [LinkedIn](https://www.linkedin.com/in/sabrinaaziz1/)

 ## Fun Facts :palm_tree:
--  I was born and raised and currently based in NYC
+-  I was born and raised and currently based in Brooklyn, New York
--  I loooove flying my drone around NYC and one day, all around the world!
+-  I loooove flying my drone around NYC, and one day, all over the world!
 -  You can find me doing any fun activities such as: ice-skating, playing volleyball, climbing a rope like people do in the military, shooting a bow and arrow, any kind of gaming and most recently doing VR and fighting zombies!
 -   Oh and I love films :relaxed: